lab1092/blender-manual_ja/manual/materials/properties/transparency.rst

 (which is facing midway between the light and the camera); the Fresnel effect can be seen in row C and column 6 where the faces are turned away from the camera.

-The amount of Fresnel effect can be controlled by either increasing the :guilabel:`Blend` value or decreasing the :guilabel:`Alpha` value.
+The amount of Fresnel effect can be controlled by either increasing the *Blend* value or decreasing the *Alpha* value.

 Depth